 All personal information contained in the nomination form for the James H. Parke Memorial Youth Scholarship award, as well as any photograph, may be used by the Fund and VA for promotion and publicity purposes.
 None of the information is required by law and is, therefore, disclosed voluntarily.
 A consent form (VA Form 10-3203) is available in all medical centers and should be attached to the nomination package.

-For additional information contact your local VA Voluntary Service office.
+For additional information contact your local Center for Development & Civic Engagement office.

 James H. Parke Memorial Fund Board of Directors

 Marie Rorrio, Secretary

 AMVETS Ladies Auxiliary